RETURN

 around that time that would seem to fulfil the prophecy, however.

-seer Adgar Cayce predicted doomsday for around this time, didn't he?
+American seer Adgar Cayce predicted doomsday for around this time, didn't

-Among the many prophecies Cayce made in terms of Earth changes were his 1941
+he?
+Among the many prophecies Cayce made in terms of Earth changes were

-regions caused by a drop in the landmass of about 30 feet combined with a
+many coastal regions caused by a drop in the landmass of about 30 feet combined

-of much of England and Japan, the flooding of northern Europe, which will
+loss of much of England and Japan, the flooding of northern Europe, which

-happen very rapidly."
-In other prophecies, he foretold a shift in
+will happen very rapidly."
+In other prophecies, he foretold a shift

-Earth's magnetic pole in 2000 and of the destruction of Los Angeles, New York,
+in Earth's magnetic pole in 2000 and of the destruction of Los Angeles, New

-and San Francisco, as well as the emergence of a new land mass appearing off
+York, and San Francisco, as well as the emergence of a new land mass appearing

-the east coast of North America in 1968all of which, of course, proved
+off the east coast of North America in 1968all of which, of course,

 it may be a joke, but there are a significant number of people out there who